Recent Publications

 Prospective students for 2025

 I am looking to recruit up to two fully-funded PhD students to join my lab at the University of Miami starting.
-The students should be broadly interested in using “Data Science” to study how institutions, incentives, and the environment interact to shape how humans use marine resources, how humans respond to changes in the marine environmental and policy landscapes and how these responses feed back into the system.
+The students should be broadly interested in using “Data Science” to quantitatively answer questions around the human dimensions ofmarine conservation and environmental change.
 While each student will have the freedom to identify their own questions, some active lines of inquiry include: 1) socio-ecological outcomes of large-scale marine conservation; 2) the effects of and adaptations to climate and weather hazards on fisheries; and 3) drivers and consequences of human use of ocean space and human mobility at sea.

 Please reach out to me via email at jc_villasenor at miami.edu.
 Ideally, the message body will include 1-2 sentences about your educational background, 1-2 sentences about your motivations for obtaining a PhD, and 1-2 sentences of your broad research interests, along with your CV.